-- A foreign national married to an Israeli citizen or permanent resident.
+- No other special ministry-specific permit is required (as was previously the case). - The Israeli Ministry of Interior has clarified the requirements for an exceptional foreign national entry permit.
+Those who may be eligible include: - Foreign experts performing work necessary for national infrastructure and/or functional continuity of the economy, with a recommendation from the relevant government office.
+After obtaining the foreign expert's necessity approval, the company should apply for a work permit through the Work Permit Unit of the Ministry of Interior.
+The final stage will be approval to travel to Israel, granted by the Ministry of Foreign Affairs.
+Foreign experts arriving for more than 72 hours must remain in isolation for 14 days from the date of arrival.
+The employers of new or returning foreign experts must provide housing in apartments rather than hotels for the isolation period. - A foreign national married to an Israeli citizen or permanent resident.
 The application should be submitted at either the Ministry of Interior in Israel or at the Israeli Consulate abroad, depending on the circumstances.
-If both spouses live abroad, the foreign national's entry will be subject to presentation of health insurance (including a section relating to COVID-19 coverage). - Foreign students who have started their studies in Israel and are currently abroad. - Married Yeshiva students. - Medical tourists. - Permanent or foreign residents, whose "centre of life" is in Israel for purposes of attending a wedding of immediate family members (including that of grandchildren). - Immediate family members and their spouses attending a funeral. - The suspension of entry for all foreign nationals is extended until 1 July.
-Exemptions exist for citizens or residents of Israel and those who have received extraordinary permission from the Population and Immigration Authority.
+If both spouses live abroad, the foreign national's entry will be subject to presentation of health insurance (including a section relating to COVID-19 coverage). - Foreign students who have started their studies in Israel and are currently abroad. - Married Yeshiva students. - Medical tourists. - Permanent or foreign residents, whose "centre of life" is in Israel for purposes of attending a wedding of immediate family members (including that of grandchildren). - o Immediate family members and their spouses attending a funeral.

-- An automatic three-month extension will be granted to all foreign nationals holding a Foreign Expert B-1 work visa which expires between up to 30 June. - An automatic ten-week extension will be granted to all foreign nationals holding a Foreign Expert B-1 work visa which expires up to 31 August. - These extensions apply to all subcategories of working visas for foreign experts, including Hi-Tech 365 (HIT 365) visas, 90-days (STEP), Hi-Tech 90 days (HIT 90) and the 45-day short-term work authorisation (SEA). - Where a foreign worker changes employer, it will be necessary to apply for a work permit under the normal procedures, with an application to transfer the employee to the new employer. - It is recommended to apply as soon as possible for an extension to a work visa for those intending to stay in Israel beyond the automatic extension. - Processing time for urgent visas for critical machine repair and installation is currently 2-3 weeks.
+- An automatic three-month extension will be granted to all foreign nationals holding a Foreign Expert B-1 work visa which expires between 1 July and 30 September 2020, unless the visa was previously extended automatically. - An automatic 20-day extension will be granted to all foreign nationals holding a Foreign Expert B-1 work visa, with an original expiration date of up to August 31, 2020 who hold a visa which was previously extended automatically.
+That means that the overall automatic extension will be up to 3months from its original expiration date. - An automatic ten-week extension will be granted to all foreign nationals holding a Foreign Expert B-1 work visa which expires between 1 October and 30 November.
+This will not apply to foreign nationals who previously had their visa extended automatically. - These extensions apply to all subcategories of working visas for foreign experts, including Hi-Tech 365 (HIT 365) visas, 90-days (STEP), Hi-Tech 90 days (HIT 90) and the 45-day short-term work authorisation (SEA). - Where a foreign worker changes employer, it will be necessary to apply for a work permit under the normal procedures, with an application to transfer the employee to the new employer. - It is recommended to apply as soon as possible for an extension to a work visa for those intending to stay in Israel beyond the automatic extension. - Processing time for urgent visas for critical machine repair and installation is currently 2-3 weeks.
 An application to the relevant government department and approval by the Ministry of Health are required (in addition to applications for a work permit and a visa).
 The company is required to report on the location of the housing of the foreign national.
 The foreign national must report a body temperature over 38° Celsius (equal to 100.4° Fahrenheit) or any other known coronavirus symptoms which existed before the flight to Israel, during the stay in Israel and 14 days after departure.